swiftlang/swift-org-website/website-workgroup/index.md

 ## Membership

 Members of the Swift website workgroup are appointed by the Swift project core team on their expertise and contributions to the community.
-Membership in the work group is contribution-based and expected to evolve over time.
+Membership in the workgroup is contribution-based and expected to evolve over time.
 Adding new members and removing inactive ones is subject to a workgroup vote and requires unanimous agreement.
 The workgroup's vote then needs to be approved by the Swift core team.